 Conscious Dental Sedation Glasgow

-Nitrous Oxide is a colourless and odourless gas which, (in combination with oxygen), can be used to produce light sedation when inhaled via a nasal hood/mask.
-As it is fast, safe and is easily and quickly reversible, it is often the preferred sedation technique with children, in emergency situations, and for quick, basic dental procedures.
+This is a colourless and odourless gas which, (in combination with oxygen), can be used to produce light sedation when inhaled via a nasal hood/mask.
+As it is fast, safe and is easily and quickly reversible, it is often the preferred sedation technique with children, in emergencies, and for quick, basic dental procedures.

-Intravenous (IV) sedation is a reliable and effective means of producing more profound sedation with a rapid onset of action.
+Intravenous (IV) Sedation is a reliable and effective means of producing more profound sedation with a rapid onset of action.
 Midazolam is the most common drug used.
 IV sedation is ideal for longer or more difficult dental procedures e.g. extractions, or multiple restorations.
-Amnesia is quite common with IV sedation; however, some patients are able to recall some of their treatment, allowing them to build positive memories and experiences of dental treatment.
+Amnesia is quite common with IV sedation; however, some patients can recall some of their treatment, allowing them to build positive memories and experiences of dental treatment.

-With oral sedation, the sedative is taken either in liquid or tablet form.
+Depending on the total dose given, oral sedation can range from minimal to moderate.
+The sedative is taken either in liquid or tablet form.